Best Wine Farms in Stellenbosch & the Cape Winelands

 At the WERF Restaurant, you can dine on some of the best food spreads in the Cape Winelands, with most of the ingredients sourced directly sourced from their gardens.

-The weekend picnics and accommodation options are highlights of this property, so be sure to book them in advance!
+The weekend picnics are one of my favorites, so be sure to book them in advance!

 Haute Cabriere in Franschhoek